myominhtet/BurmeseLLM-Character_Level/README.md

 This is self-practice for building LLM from scratch.
 I used Burmese Dataset collected from WIKI articles.
-First stage is building BigramLanguageModel
+First stage is building smiple BigramLanguageModel without self attention mechanism

 VERSION 1